PiPc2/freedombone/README.md

 If you don't specify a variant type with the final option then everything will be installed.
 If you have a *freedombone.cfg* file then it should be in the same directory as *install-freedombone.sh*.

 Installation is not quick, and depends upon which variant you choose and your internet bandwidth.
 Allow about three hours for a full installation on the Beaglebone Black.
-On the Beaglebone installation is in two parts, since a reboot is needed to enable the hardware random number generator.
+On the Beaglebone installation is in two parts, since a reboot is needed to enable the hardware random number generator and zram.

 When done you can ssh into the Freedombone with: